JachiEze/Content-Based-Image-Retrieval/README.md

 # Barcode-Generator
-This is a python program that helps to convert images to barcodes
+This is a python program that helps to convert images to barcodes and search for them.